-On 2009 February 10, Iridium 33-an operational US communications satellite in low-Earth orbit-was struck and destroyed by Cosmos 2251-a long-defunct Russian communications satellite.
+On 2009 February 10, Iridium 33 (an operational US communications satellite in low-Earth orbit) was struck and destroyed by Cosmos 2251 (a long-defunct Russian communications satellite).
 This is the first time since the dawn of the Space Age that two satellites have collided in orbit.
+Working directly with Iridium and the US Strategic Command to recreate, analyze, visualize, and deconflict future probable collisions from the expanding clouds of debris, the AGI-CSSI team has gained new insights into the threats and mitigation techniques for this very real problem.

-To better understand the circumstances of this event and the ramifications for avoiding similar events in the future, this paper provides a detailed analysis of the predictions leading up to the collision, using various data sources, and looks in detail at the collision, the evolution of the debris clouds, and the long-term implications for satellite operations.
+To better understand the circumstances of this event and the ramifications for avoiding similar events in the future, this paper provides a detailed analysis of the predictions leading up to the collision, and it looks in detail at the collision, the evolution of the debris clouds, and the long-term implications for satellite operations.